Subscribe

 The most common argument I hear targeting the middle is:

-“Small businesses have no money, and the large companies already use Entrenched Competitors X and Y, so the opportunity is in the middle.”
+“Small businesses have no money, and large companies already use Entrenched Competitors X and Y, so the opportunity is in the middle.”

 WP Engine is a perfect example of this.
 My initial idea was to target the “mid-market” of the WordPress ecosystem—bloggers and websites big enough that cheap hosting was no longer delivering the speed, scale, and support they required, but not big enough that they could afford full-time WordPress experts or the $2500/mo (and up) cost of Automattic’s excellent but expensive “WordPress VIP” program2.